stryngs/scripts/README.md

 ## CookieJack.sh
 * An ingenious method for looping webpages to infinity and beyond using a simple iframe

-## DNS
-* dig-em
-  * Aids a user in performing a varied number of DNS Nameserver tests in a quick and efficient manner
-* cdig
-  * Helps the user to compare dig lists
-* bdig
-  * Helps the user to build a sqlite database based around dig-em results

 ## email-em
 * Send an email via the command line